 Homemade Spice Muffins with Oatmeal Crunch Topping

-- You’ll find that these muffins are not overly sweet.
-They’re just sweet enough!
-A dollop of honey or jam goes really well with them.
+Make these when you’re hosting overnight guests and need something for the breakfast bar, or when you’re hosting a Sunday brunch for friends or family.
+You’ll find that these muffins are not overly sweet – just sweet enough!
+A dollop of honey or jam goes really well with them, and they’re great with hot coffee or tea.

-Check your pantry and fridge for staple ingredients before shopping.
+Check your pantry and fridge before shopping.
+Make sure you have molasses, ground cloves, and other baking staples.

-- Buttermilk – I use low fat but you can use regular, too.
+Buttermilk.
+I use low fat but you can certainly use regular.

 How to Make Them